Nate-D-Smith/Data-Projects/README.md

 **Data:** Excel, Pandas, NumPy, Scikit-learn, TensorFlow

 ## Projects
-**Conv Neural Network** I created a CNN in Python with TensorFlow and Keras to classify plant seedling images.
+**Conv Neural Network:** I created a CNN in Python with TensorFlow and Keras to classify plant seedling images.

 **Spam:** I used python to create a Scikit-learn model classifying spam emails.